DNA samples: When you have to give a sample

 Samples taken from suspects with their consent or by court order

-The following explains what happens to your sample and records, including your DNA profile, if the sample was taken with your consent or under a court order while you were a suspect in a police investigation:
+The following explains what happens to your sample and records, including your DNA profile, if the sample was taken with your consent or under a court order while you were a suspect in a police investigation if:

-- If you're convicted, what happens depends on the type of offence:
+- you’re convicted, what happens depends on the type of offence:

-- If you're convicted of a jailable offence, your DNA profile and other records can be kept indefinitely (although the sample that was taken from you must be destroyed as soon as possible after the time allowed for you to appeal your conviction has passed).
+- If you’re convicted of an imprisonable offence, your DNA profile and other records can be kept forever (although the sample that was taken from you must be destroyed as soon as possible after the time allowed for you to appeal your conviction has passed).

-- If the conviction isn't for a jailable offence, the sample and records must be destroyed as soon as possible after the time allowed for you to appeal your conviction has passed.
+- If the conviction isn’t for an imprisonable offence, the sample and records must be destroyed as soon as possible after the time allowed for you to appeal your conviction has passed.

 Samples required by the police while you were under arrest or about to be charged

-The following explains what happens to your sample and DNA profile if the sample was taken by the police because they had arrested you for a jailable offence or because they intended to charge you with a jailable offence.
+The following explains what happens to your sample and DNA profile if the sample was taken by the police because they had arrested you for an imprisonable offence or because they intended to charge you with an imprisonable offence.
 In all cases the sample itself has to be destroyed as soon as practicable after a DNA profile is obtained from it.

-As for the DNA profile and other records, the following rules apply:
+As for the DNA profile and other records, the following rules apply if:

-- If you're not charged with the offence, the records must be destroyed two months after the sample was taken.
+- you’re not charged with the offence, the records must be destroyed two months after the sample was taken

-- If you're charged but the police withdraw the charge or you're found not guilty, the records must be destroyed as soon as practicable.
+- you’re charged but the police withdraw the charge or you’re found not guilty, the records must be destroyed as soon as practicable

-- If you're convicted of the offence, the records can be kept indefinitely.
+- you’re convicted of the offence, the records can be kept indefinitely.

 Samples collected for the databank by consent or under a compulsion notice